-Suppose that A is a square matrix and $\lambda$ is an eigenvalue of A. Then the eigenspace of A for $\lambda$ , $\mathcal{E}A(\lambda)$ , is the set of all the eigenvectors of A for $\lambda$ , together with the inclusion of the zero vector.
+Suppose that A is a square matrix and λ is an eigenvalue of A. Then the eigenspace of A for λ , $\mathcal{E}A(\lambda)$, is the set of all the eigenvectors of A for λ , together with the inclusion of the zero vector.

-Example SEE hinted that the set of eigenvectors for a single eigenvalue might have some closure properties, and with the addition of the non-eigenvector, $\mathbf{0}$ , we indeed get a whole subspace.
+Example SEE hinted that the set of eigenvectors for a single eigenvalue might have some closure properties, and with the addition of the one eigenvector that is never an eigenvector, 0, we indeed get a whole subspace.